benhid/nora/docs/README.md

 5. Finally, run the loader:

-> Check the implementation of the loader to understand how the data is loaded into Apache Cassandra.For specific requirements, you may need to modify the loader implementation (e.g., to load data from a different source or in a different format).

 ```bash
 java -cp nora.jar loader.Loader univ-bench.owl individuals/ http://swat.cse.lehigh.edu/onto/univ-bench.owl
 ```

+> Check the implementation of the loader to understand how the data is loaded into Apache Cassandra.
+For specific requirements, you may need to modify the loader implementation (e.g., to load data from a different source or in a different format).

 6. Once the loader has finished, you can run the reasoner: